Top 3 Ethical Elephant Sanctuaries in Chiang Mai

 #3: Happy Elephant Home

-This sanctuary has a special place in our hearts because it's the first small elephant sanctuary PM Tours worked with, now more than three years ago.
+This sanctuary has a special place in our hearts because it's the first small elephant sanctuary PM Tours worked with, now more than four years ago.
 Happy Elephant Home currently has five elephants and only admits 15 visitors per group per day.
 We consider their fantastic guides Omo and Sandy our friends and can testify that for many of our visitors, they manage every time to turn a good experience into a great one.

 Where: Mae Taeng Valley